Pyprohly/reddit-api-doc-notes/docs/api-reference/emoji.rst

 Uploading and adding an emoji to a subreddit is two separate steps.
-The uploading step can further be broken down into two steps: obtaining an upload lease and then uploading the emoji image to the Amazon S3 bucket specified in the lease.
+The uploading step can further be broken down into two steps: obtaining an upload lease and then uploading the emoji image to the Amazon Simple Storage Service bucket specified in the lease.

 Use the `POST /api/v1/{subreddit}/emoji_asset_upload_s3` endpoint to obtain an upload lease for the emoji image.
 In the response data there will be a field called `action` whose value is a URL but